simone-casti/GitHu.IO__Issues/README.md

 <hr noshade size="5" width="50%" align="center" />
 7)When you're finished, click <b>Submit new issue</b>.
 <hr noshade size="5" width="100%" align="center" />
-You'll be subscribed to the issue, and notified of any updates <a target="_blank" href="https://help.github.com/articles/about-notifications/">notified of any updates</a>, including when it's closed.
+You'll be subscribed to the issue, and notified of any updates <a target="_blank" href="https://help.github.com/articles/about-notifications/"><font color=”red”>notified of any updates</font></a>, including when it's closed.
 </html>